Kidnapping and killing of Jee Ick-Joo: Verdict

+Interpol notice

+On May 11, 2026, the Department of the Interior and Local Government announced that a Red Notice from the International Criminal Police Organization (Interpol) had been issued against Dumlao.

+Arrest of Dumlao

+Dumlao was arrested by the Criminal Investigation and Detection Group in a house at Pasong Tamo, Quezon City at around 5 a.m. on June 9, 2026 after a tipoff.

 Reaction

 Philippines

 PNP Chief Ronald dela Rosa offered to resign following the incident, but President Rodrigo Duterte did not accept the offer.
-Presidential spokesperson Ernesto Abella stated that Duterte did not accept the offer of resignation because he believed that dela Rosa can't be faulted for the killing since the suspected perpetrators are not part of his team, this while acknowledging that there is indeed corruption in the institution.
+Presidential spokesperson Ernesto Abella stated that Duterte did not accept the offer of resignation because he believed that dela Rosa could not be faulted for the killing since the suspected perpetrators were not part of his team, this while acknowledging that there is indeed corruption in the institution.
 At the time of the kidnapping, dela Rosa was in Beijing with the President for a state visit.

 House Speaker Pantaleon Alvarez called for the resignation of dela Rosa over the incident to spare the Duterte administration from further embarrassment but revoked the call after Duterte said dela Rosa did not need to resign.

-President Duterte apologized to South Korea for the incident, saying those responsible will be held accountable, additionally remarking that if imprisoned it would be best for them to escape, implying that he would have their heads sent to South Korea after being killed in prison.
+President Duterte apologized to South Korea for the incident, saying those responsible would be held accountable, additionally remarking that if imprisoned it would be best for them to escape, implying that he would have their heads sent to South Korea after being killed in prison.

 Members of the South Korean community and sympathizers offered flowers and candles inside Camp Crame.